braidn/Knowledge-Repo/DynamoDB.md

 * Searched by primary key and or sort key.
 * Able to use filter attributes and filter expresiions.
 * Maximum return is 1MB.
+* Look to build querys or results that minimize round trips to hydrate data

 ## Data Modeling